saddle blazer trail race

 Pacers are only allowed on the second half of our ultra distances (100k only).
 A pacer is only there for motivational support and safety, and thus cannot be used as a mule to carry any of your food/water/gear.

-You get a finishers medal only for finishing.
-We have some amazing hand-made, recycled wood medals that we will be thrilled to throw around your neck...but only after you cross that finish line.
+You race swag is earned only by finishing your race.
+We have some amazing stuff we will be thrilled to send you home with...but only after you cross that finish line.
 And earn it!

 We can't give refunds or transfers.
 Once you purchase your race entry, we pay the land owners for your park pass, buy your t-shirt or hat, pay the insurance company, pay the timing company and photographer, and on.
 That said, we're still very reasonable people and want to help you out.
 If you write a compelling request, we'll give you a discount to a future race.